LiamSymes/LiamSymes/README.md

 - 👋 Hi, I’m @LiamSymes
-- 👀 I’m interested in Gaming and Football
+- 👀 I’m interested in Gaming, Programming and Football
 - 🌱 I’m currently learning Games Technology at UWE (First year)
 - 💞️ I’m looking to collaborate on N/A
 - 📫 How to reach me @Liam2.symes@live.uwe.ac.uk